-By using fiber-reinforced polymer (FRP), the New York Metropolitan Transit Authority (MTA) will cut out 99% of demolition originally planned in the Canarsie Tunnel serving the L train between Manhattan and Brooklyn, which was flooded by Hurricane Sandy.
+By using fiber-reinforced polymer (FRP), the New York Metropolitan Transit Authority (MTA) will cut out 99% of demolition initially planned in the Canarsie Tunnel serving the L train between Manhattan and Brooklyn, which was flooded by Hurricane Sandy.

 Hurricane Sandy inundated the Canarsie Tunnel with salt water, and the cabling and power infrastructure, housed in the bench wall, were severely corroded.
-Emergency repairs were completed, but in order to return the tunnel to full strength, an overhaul is needed.
+Emergency repairs were completed, but to return the tunnel to full strength, an overhaul is needed.

 The MTA’s original plans included deconstructing the entire bench wall.
 Instead, after Governor Cuomo consulted with the deans of engineering schools at Columbia and Cornell universities, a progressive plan was designed to hang the cables on the tunnel’s walls and cover impacted areas of the bench wall with an FRP casing.
 MTA officials discovered a better long-term plan to cover the entire bench wall with the FRP casing instead of just bandaging the distressed areas.
 Crews will now demolish just 1% of the water-damaged structure and will cover the rest.

 Andrew Smyth, an engineering professor at Columbia University and consultant on the project, explained, “Instead of an FRP wrap, it’s going to be an FRP shell.
 It’s slightly faster to apply because they can prefabricate the encasements.”